khalistan-constitution/constitution/README.md

 The articles of the United Nations provide that a referendum is a lawful way to create a country, providing that the referendum expresses the will of the people.
 As a member of the United Nations, India has agreed to this provision, which is a condition for it's membership in the UN.

+The principle of self-determination is prominently embodied in **Article 1 of the Charter Of The United Nations**.
+It is also posiitioned as the first right  in the **International Covenant Of Civil And Political Rights (ICCPR)** and the **International Covenant On Economic, Social And Cultural Rights (ICECR)**.

 At present, a worldwide campaign for a referendum on Khalistan is underway.
 There is a significant Sikh diaspora.
 The first portion of this campaign entails voter registration.
 There is significant extra-judicial and state sanctioned violent opposition to this referendum from the Government of India.

 ## So What Is Khalistan Anyways?